django/channels/docs/faqs.rst

-While our interface servers are written in Python, there's nothing stopping you from writing an interface server in another language, providing it follows the same serialisation standards for HTTP/WebSocket/etc. messages.
+While our interface servers are written in Python, there's nothing stopping you from writing an interface server in another language, providing it follows the same serialization standards for HTTP/WebSocket/etc. messages.
 In fact, we may ship an alternative server implementation ourselves at some point.